AppliedLogicSystems/ALSProlog/docs/docs/ref/cut.md

 ## EXAMPLES

 In the following example, the solution eats(chris, pizza) causes a cut to be executed.
-This removes the choice point for the goal `eats/2`.
+This removes the choicepoint for the goal `eats/2`.
 As a result, the solution eats(mick, pizza) is not found, even though Mick will eat anything.

 ```
 ?- listing.